 Strong Woman (Julie Jennings) and Nikana-Little Friend (Chris Ortiz) talk about aboriginal life at a Martin House event held in 2000.

 Click here for the Martin House web page maintained by the National Society of The Colonial Dames of America in the Commonwealth of Massachusetts.

 Click here for the Martin House Farm Facebook page.

 Click here for the Wikipedia page on the Martin House and Farm.

 Click here for a 47-minute YouTube video of a 2018 17th Century Rhode Island MeetUp group visit.

-The house can be visited on Sundays from July through September from 1:00 to 4:00 p.m.
+Due to Covid-19, the House will be closed for the 2020 season.
+Normally, the house can be visited on Sundays from July through September from 1:00 to 4:00 p.m.
 (Adults $5; children and active military admitted free).
 The entrance to the house is on Stoney Hill Road just off GAR Highway, Rt.
 6.